hyphal-domenico/ewallace.github.io/manual/_posts/2022-07-11-meetings-overview.md

 * RNA-binding proteins, Ssd1 and so on - Rosey, Marah, Louis, also Paddy and Yuxuan.
 10am alternate Mondays (weeks 1+3 in lab rota).
 * 3'UTRs - Sam, Weronika.
 10am alternate Tuesdays (weeks 1+3 in lab rota).
 * Fungal pathogens - Laura, Liz, Rachael.
 10am alternate Mondays (weeks 2+4 in lab rota)
-* Ribosome profiling has a separate meeting on Wednesday afternoons, see [bbsrc-nsf repository](https://github.com/riboviz/bbsrc-nsf).
+* Ribosome profiling had a separate meeting on Wednesday afternoons, see [bbsrc-nsf repository](https://github.com/riboviz/bbsrc-nsf).

 There was a lot of learning that happened, despite the large time commitment and stress of working from home and/or shift system.